-... it devolves upon every faithful Jew to hold fast by his faith when asked to condone such heresy ... the law belongs to G-d, the Master of the Universe who put it into our charge.
+... it devolves upon every faithful Jew to hold fast by his faith when asked to condone such heresy [...] the law belongs to G-d, the Master of the Universe who put it into our charge.
 I see those who waver and look for excuses to give in to the heretics.
-Their aim is to make us conduct ourselves like all nations ... and thus give support to the view of our adversaries that the Law of Inheritance of the Torah does indeed not fit an enlightened nation.
+Their aim is to make us conduct ourselves like all nations [...] and thus give support to the view of our adversaries that the Law of Inheritance of the Torah does indeed not fit an enlightened nation.
+16

-This excerpt of the letter does not do it justice, but is meant to provide a flavour of how opposed some rabbis were to any change to the forced heirship regime set out by the Torah.
-The view of a majority of the Hareidi poskim is that a
+This excerpt of the letter does not do it justice, but is meant to provide a flavour of how opposed some rabbis were to any change to the forced heirship regime set out by the Torah.17